PoliticalGraveyard.com

 Marker, William H. — of Tipton, Tipton County, Ind.
 Republican.
 Delegate to Republican National Convention from Indiana, 1900 (alternate), 1904.
 Burial location unknown.

 Markes, John F. (b.
 1933) — of Westland, Wayne County, Mich.
 Born in Detroit, Wayne County, Mich., April 23, 1933.
 Democrat.
-Served in the U.S. Army during the Korean conflict; electrical engineer; candidate in primary for delegate to Michigan state constitutional convention from Wayne County 20th District, 1961; member of Michigan state house of representatives 36th District, 1973-76; defeated, 1976.
+Served in the U.S. Army during the Korean conflict; electrical engineer; candidate for delegate to Michigan state constitutional convention from Wayne County 20th District, 1961; member of Michigan state house of representatives 36th District, 1973-76; defeated, 1976.
 Methodist.
 Member, Veterans of Foreign Wars.
 Still living as of 1976.

 Marketos, Leon J. — of New York.
 Democrat.
 Candidate for Justice of New York Supreme Court 5th District, 1963.
 Still living as of 1963.